-Here in this article, I try to cover only the savings bank accounts offer by the best commercial banks in India, I did not include any Payments Bank’s accounts, because there are so many limitations in Payment Bank’s Accounts and the future of Payment Banks is not looking very promising.
+Here in this article, I try to cover only the savings bank accounts offered by the best commercial banks in India, I did not include any payment bank accounts, because there are so many limitations in Payment Bank Accounts and the future of Payment Banks is not looking very promising.

-I also have not mentioned the Basic Savings Bank Deposit Account (BSBDA) in this article, though you can open a BSBDA account from any Commercial Bank in India, still, I won’t recommend you because these types of Account has so many limitations.
+I also have not mentioned the Basic Savings Bank Deposit Account (BSBDA) in this article, though you can open a BSBDA account from any Commercial Bank in India, still, I still won’t recommend you because these types of accounts have so many limitations.
 If you are looking for a Zero Balance Account, then Digital Savings Accounts are the best option.

-You can open your savings bank account from any bank you wish, but one thing you must keep in mind, always choose the best & financially stable bank to open the savings bank account, otherwise, you may risk your hard-earned monies for nothing.
+You can open your savings bank account from any bank you wish, but one thing you must keep in mind, is always choosing the best & financially stable bank to open the savings bank account, otherwise, you may risk your hard-earned money for nothing.